 Enter the total salaries and wages for the tax year.
 Do not include salaries and wages deducted elsewhere on your return or amounts paid to yourself.
 Reduce your deduction by the amounts claimed on:

-- Form 8932, Credit for Employer Differential Wage Payments.
+- Form 8932, Credit for Employer Differential Wage Payments, line 2.